This story was updated on Oct. 6, 2017, to reflect a change of venue for this event.

 Past episodes of the program have tackled topics such as equality for women in Africa, Syria’s refugee crisis and Islam’s place in politics.
 The program has been recorded in picturesque and historic locations all over the world, including Riga, Latvia; Amman, Jordan; Cambodia; and Tunis, Tunisia.

 In Charleston, a panel of high-profile political experts will discuss the topic, “Trump’s America: A Nation Divided?”
-The panelists have not yet been announced.

-“In the last year, the eyes of the world have been on the United States and its controversial President,” the BBC’s Badawi said of the topic to be discussed in Charleston.
-“Whatever your views, Donald Trump is your leader and we want to hear what you think of his Presidency one year on.
+“In the last year, the eyes of the world have been on the United States and its controversial president,” the BBC’s Badawi says of the topic to be discussed in Charleston.
+“Whatever your views, Donald Trump is your leader and we want to hear what you think of his presidency one year on.
 The BBC has decided to come to South Carolina, a heartland of his support during the election.
 Global Questions will be visiting the magnificent city of Charleston to hear from people who live and work in the American South.
 This is your chance to put questions to a panel of political and public figures on the key issues facing Trump’s America.”

 The program is asking audience members to submit their questions ahead of the recording.
 A selection will then be made based on the key issues that most people are interested in, reflecting a broad range of views and opinions.
-Questions can be submitted via e-mail to email@example.com until Oct.
+Questions can be submitted via email to email@example.com until Oct.
 12, 2017.